github/sonic-pi-challenge/README.md

 I created a thing called [Sonic Pi](https://sonic-pi.net/) which lets you turn code into music.

-As part of GitHub Universe 2020 I delivered an introductory workshop on how to start live coding synths and beats with Sonic Pi.
+As part of GitHub Universe 2020 I delivered an [introductory workshop on how to start live coding synths and beats with Sonic Pi](https://githubuniverse.com/Express-yourself-with-code-Learn%20to%20live%20code%20beats%20and%20riffs%20with%20Sonic%20Pi/).

 (You may have already watched it, in which case, hello again!).

-In that workshop I issued a challenge to get you to write a bit of code which I could use in my live performance.
+In that workshop I issued a challenge to get you to write a bit of code which I could use in my [live performance](https://githubuniverse.com/Closing-performance-live-coded-DJ-set-with-Sam-Aaron-on-Sonic-PI/).
 Once I have all the submissions I'll choose a nice selection of them to incorporate into my performance.

-All entries will feature in a public repo so everyone will be able to jam with, mash it up and perhaps even perform your live codign debut with it at an upcoming conference.
+All entries will feature in a public repo so everyone will be able to jam with, mash it up and perhaps even perform your live coding debut with it at an upcoming conference.